rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### Recursive Types

 `type JsonVal` from the beginning of this post surprised me.
+It is recursive, the name `JsonVal` appears on both the LHS and the RHS of the definition.
-Here it the TAPLish reason why.
+Here it the TAPLish reason why this is interesting.
 The two established approaches for implementing recursive types are

 * _iso-recursion_ (good fit for nominal types) If you know _recursion schemes_, the compilation technique is very similar to how